Last Updated on June 11, 2026

 Although renting a property means you are paying off somebody else’s mortgage rather than your own, there are times when renting is a better option.
-If you are going to rent a property, it is advisable to rent via a reputable lettings or estate agency.
-You will need to meet certain income criteria to qualify to rent a property.
-Furthermore, you will be required to pay a rental deposit upfront.
+If you are considering renting a property, it is advisable to rent via a reputable lettings or estate agency.
+You will need to meet certain income criteria to qualify to rent a property and pay a rental deposit upfront.

 Income Criteria for renting

 To qualify to rent a property you must be earning 30 times the monthly rent.
-As an example of income criteria for renting, if the monthly rental is ยฃ1,000 you will need to have a guaranteed annual income of ยฃ30,000 (30 x ยฃ1,000).
+To illustrate the income criteria for renting, if the monthly rental is £1,000 you need to have a guaranteed annual income of £30,000 (30 x £1,000).
 You will also need to pay a deposit upfront, equivalent to 5 weeks’ rent.
 To calculate the deposit, multiply the monthly rent by 12, divide by 52 and then multiply by 5.
-In this example, the deposit will be 1,000 multiplied by 12, divided by 52, and multiplied by 5 = ยฃ1,154.
+In this example, the deposit is 1,000 multiplied by 12, divided by 52, and multiplied by 5 = £1,154.

 Rental Tenancy